ansys/pre-commit-hooks/README.rst

 Add required directories
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using the Ansys template and MIT.txt license, skip this step.
+If you are using the ansys.jinja2 template and MIT.txt license, skip this step.
 By default, the hook will make symbolic links from its "assets" directory containing LICENSES/MIT.txt and .reuse/templates/ansys.jinja2 to your repository when the hook runs.
 The .reuse and LICENSES directories will be deleted once the hook is done running.

 If you are using a custom template, create a directory named ".reuse", and if you are using a custom license, create a directory named "LICENSES" in the root of your repository.
-The .reuse and/or LICENSES directories will have to be committed to your repository and will not be removed once the hook is done running.
+The custom template cannot be named ansys.jinja2, otherwise it will be removed after the hook is done running.
+The custom license cannot be named MIT.txt for the same reason.
+The .reuse and/or LICENSES directories will have to be committed to your repository and will not be removed once the hook is done running as long as there are custom templates or licenses in those directories.
 Your project should have the following layout:

  ::